SoftCake-Dev/pdf-module/README.md

 tbd

 ## Elements, XML tags and possibilities
-These are all elements you can use to design your PDF file:
+This is a list of all elements you can use to design your PDF file:

 |Class name|XML tag|Description|
 |---|---|---|